YisiLuo/Continuous-Representation-Zoo/README.md

 - Sanjeev Arora, Nadav Cohen, Wei Hu, and Yuping Luo.
 Implicit regularization in deep matrix factorization.
 In Proceedings of the 33rd International Conference on Neural Information Processing Systems, 2019.

 - Noam Razin, Asaf Maman, and Nadav Cohen.
-Implicit regularization in hierarchical tensor factorization and deep convolu- tional neural networks.
+Implicit regularization in hierarchical tensor factorization and deep convolutional- tional neural networks.
 In Proceedings of the 39th International Conference on Machine Learning, 2022.

 - Suriya Gunasekar, Blake E Woodworth, Srinadh Bhojanapalli, Behnam Neyshabur, and Nati Srebro.
 Implicit regularization in matrix factorization.
 In Advances in Neural Information Processing Systems, 2017.